browserengineering/book/book/invalidation.md

     the text in the `input` element doesn't get its own layout object, so the layout tree is actually the same after each edit.

 [^amazing-ce]: The contenteditable attribute is pretty amazing, since you can set it on any element on any web site, and thereby turn it into a living document.
-In fact, this is how we implemented the "typo" feature for this book (type `Ctrl-E` to turn it on if you haven't tried it yet).
+In fact, this is how we implemented the "typo" feature for this book(type `Ctrl-E` (`Cmd-E` on a Mac) to turn it on if you haven't tried it yet).
 The source code is [here](/feedback.js); see the `typo_mode` function.

 ::: {.demo contenteditable=true}
 Click on this <i>formatted</i> <b>text</b> to edit it.
 It even supports